The Vital Link Between Ocean and Land

 Wild salmon is known as a foundation species in British Columbia as it is central and vital to both the marine and terrestrial ecosystems throughout the coast.
-Killer whales, sea lions and other marine mammals feed on them at sea.
+Killer whales, sea lions and other marine mammals feed on them in the ocean.
 During the spring, summer and fall months, black, spirit and grizzly bears, wolves, eagles, gulls and a multitude of other wildlife gather in estuaries and along rivers to feast on spawning salmon as they return to their natal streams.
 The carcasses of salmon distributed by terrestrial animals brings much-needed nutrients to the rainforests, incorporating an annual pump of ocean-derived nutrients to riparian forests.
 Some of the impressive girth and height of our coastal trees can be attributed to the nutrients provided by the salmon.

 In addition to being vital to BC ecosystems, wild salmon have been central in coastal First Nations culture, sustenance and sustainable livelihood for thousands of years.
 Wild salmon and the many species it attracts during spawning time, is the cornerstone for B.C's tourism industry, drawing in millions of dollars each year for the local economy.